schollii/terraform-aws-multi-stack-backends/README.md

   However, I highly recommend that you rename your backends bucket to something unique to you or your organization / employer.
 Eg `ORG_NAME-GROUP_NAME-tfstate-backends`.
 The procedure to do this is in a separate section of this readme.
+- The module no longer defines providers, as recommended in the terraform documentation.
+Therefore, before applying,
+    - ensure you have these two blocks (as done in `examples/simple/tfstate-s3-manager/terraform.tf`):
+      ```hcl
+      provider "aws" {
+        alias  = "tfstate_backends"
+        region = "us-east-1"
+      }

+      provider "aws" {
+        alias  = "tfstate_backends_replica"
+        region = "us-west-1"
+      }
+      ```
+    - add the following to the module block that references this module (as done in `examples/simple/tfstate-s3-manager/terraform.tf`):
+      ```hcl
+      providers = {
+        aws = aws.tfstate_backends
+        aws.replica = aws.tfstate_backends_replica
+      }
+      ```
 - The module now uses the `aws_s3_bucket_*` resources instead of the inline blocks that the AWS provider has deprecated, like acl, server-side encryption, etc. This will cause terraform to plan generating those resources, unless you import them into your tfstate.
 I use the bash script `scripts/upgrade-to-1.0.sh`.
 I recommend echoing the terraform command that will be run to verify that it makes sense, as there are too many possibilities to say for sure that the script will work as-is.

 ## Acknowledgements

 My code used some of https://github.com/nozaq/terraform-aws-remote-state-s3-backend as starting point.